 For any questions regarding our products, please contact our technical support team at:

 Amintra® NiHIS and CoHIS are affinity resins precharged with Nickel or Cobalt designed for simple and rapid purification of recombinant HIS-tagged protein from cell lysate under denaturing or native conditions.
 Amintra® NiHIS and CoHIS resin consists of 45–165µm agarose beads covalently coupled to a chelating group.
 Typically binding capacity of 10mg HIS 6x-tagged protein / ml resin.View

 Amintra® Desalting Spin Columns

-Cross-linked neutral particles with very small pores are packed into spin tubes for rapid desalting and / or buffer exchange.
+Crosslinked neutral particles with very small pores are packed into spin tubes for rapid desalting and / or buffer exchange.
 Amintra® Desalting Spin Columns achieve desalting or buffer exchange in just a few minutes.
-Up to 24 samples (depending on the type of microcentrifuge) of 10 &ndash 100 ¬µl can be processed in one spin.
-It is a much faster and more efficient approach when compared to dialysis tubes or membrane ultrafiltration.View
+Up to 24 samples (depending on the type of microcentrifuge) of 10–100µl compared to dialysis tubes or membrane ultrafiltration.View

-Amintra® Glutathione resin is designed for rapid one-step purification of glutathione S-transferase-tagged proteins from bacteria, yeast, insect and mammalian cultures.
+Amintra® Glutathione Affinity Resin is designed for rapid one step purification of glutathione S-transferase (GST)-tagged proteins from bacteria, yeast, insect and mammalian cultures.
 Removal of the GST tag can be performed whilst the fusion protein is bound to the column or in solution after elution.View

-Amintra® MBP resin is a chromatography medium for purifying recombinant proteins tagged with maltose binding protein (MBP).
+Amintra® MBP Affinity Resin is a chromatography medium for purifying recombinant proteins tagged with maltose binding protein (MBP).
 MBP tagging of recombinant proteins can result in increased expression levels and higher solubility of a target protein, while allowing high purity recovery with a one step purification.View